novelgym/novelgym.github.io/ng-website/docs/environment/objectsactions.md

 # Examples of Objects & Actions

-The implementations of the objects and actions for the base environment are in the [NovelGridWorldsV2](https://github.com/tufts-ai-robotics-group/NovelGridWorldsV2) repository, which you will have installed together with its wrapper repository [NovelGym](https://github.com/tufts-ai-robotics-group/NovelGym).
-In this part of the tutorial, we explore how the individual object and action classes relate to each other and how a specific object or action is implemented and integrated in the infrastructure.
+The implementations of the objects and actions for the base environment are in the [NovelGridWorldsV2](https://github.com/tufts-ai-robotics-group/NovelGridWorldsV2) repository, which you will have installed in [Installation](../install.md).
+In this section, we explore how the individual object and action classes relate to each other and how a specific object or action is implemented and integrated.

 ## Objects